splunk/splunk-operator/docs/PremiumApps.md

 # Premium App Installation Guide

-The Splunk Operator currently provides support for automating installation of Enterprise Security with support for other premium apps coming in the future.
+The Splunk Operator currently provides support for automating the installation of Enterprise Security with support for other premium apps coming in the future.
 This page documents the prerequisites, installation steps, and limitations of deploying premium apps using the Splunk Operator.

 ## Enterprise Security

 ### Prerequisites